 Although both belong to the family of plastics, they behave differently when processed under a laser.

-Similarly, the optimal parameters for cutting a material on a particular laser cutter can be different from the optimal parameters of a same configuration laser cutter from another manufacturer.
+Similarly, the optimal parameters for cutting material on a particular laser cutter can be different from the optimal parameters of the same configuration laser cutter from another manufacturer.

 Therefore, it is always advised to perform test runs before laser cutting the actual workpiece.

-Test runs provide an understanding of how the material behaves under different parameter settings and helps you to attain the best quality cut on the actual workpiece.
+Test runs provide an understanding of how the material behaves under different parameter settings and help you to attain the best quality cut on the actual workpiece.

 Generally, it is recommended to perform test runs on a scrap material by cutting a grid of squares at different power, speed, and frequency settings.